jozsefkovacsacc/bevel/platforms/r3-corda/configuration/roles/create/certificates/node/Readme.md

 **when**:  It runs when *networkmap_result.failed* == True, i.e. nms certs are not present .

-#### 13. Write credentials to vault
+#### 12. Write credentials to vault
-This task writes the database, rpcusers, keystore and networkmappassword credentials in Vault.
+This task writes the database, rpcusers, vaultroottoken, keystore and networkmappassword credentials in Vault.

 ##### Input Variables
     *VAULT_ADDR: Contains Vault URL, Fetched using 'vault.' from network.yaml *VAULT_TOKEN: Contains Vault Token, Fetched using 'vault.' from network.yaml
     component_name: The name of node resource

-**shell**:  It writes the database, rpcusers, keystore and networkmappassword credentials in Vault .
+**shell**:  It writes the database, rpcusers, vaultroottoken, keystore and networkmappassword credentials in Vault .

 #### 13. Write cordapps credentials to vault
 This task writes the corapps repository userpass credentials in Vault.